Hasankeyf: Artuqid period (1102–1232)

 By 1232, control of Amida and Hisn Kayfa had passed to the Artuqid prince al-Masʿud.
 Troubled by the alliance with Khwarazm, al-Ashraf and al-Kamil resolved to attack Amida, and used as a pretext reports of al-Masʿud's misrule, including his abuse of local women.
-The combined Ayyubid armies, swelled by contributions from many of their vassals, besieged Amida on 20 Dhu-l-Hijja 629/5 October 1232.
-By 1 Muhharam 630/18 October 1232, al-Masʿud surrendered Amida to al-Kamil.
+The combined Ayyubid armies, swelled by contributions from many of their vassals, besieged Amida on October 1232.
+By 18 October 1232, al-Masʿud surrendered Amida to al-Kamil.
 Al-Kamil then sent his brother, al-Ashraf, along with al-Muzaffar Ghazi of Mayafaraqin to Hisn Kayfa to obtain its surrender.
 Even though, the Ayyubid force had brought with them al-Masʿud as a captive, the garrison at Hisn Kayfa resisted for some time, and the city was captured only in Safar 630/November 1232.

 Ayyubids and Mongols (1232–1462)

 Once the citadel fell to the Ayyubid forces, al-Kamil immediately installed his 27-year-old son, as-Salih Ayyub, as governor of both Amida and Hisn Kayfa, beginning the period of Ayyubid rule over the Diyar Bakr.

 Ayyubid rule of Hisn Kayfa was insecure almost from the start.
 During 1235, the Rum Seljuk forces of 'Alā ad-Dīn Kayqubād had advanced into Southeast Anatolia, capturing Harput, Urfa and Harran.
 In Dhu-l-Hijja 632/August 1235, they laid siege to Amida, but were unsuccessful in capturing the city and consequently did not advance as far as Hisn Kayfa.